tpwres/teczki-polskiego-wrestlingu/content/a/grand-timeline.md

 * Matches usually pit representatives of different countries fighting each other for supremacy.
 The fights almost always end in the local champion winning against a foreign opponent, draws and losses are rare.
 * The undefeated Jakob Koch is finally bested by Stanisław Zbyszko.
 A match between Albert Sturm and Zbyszko ends with a disqualification, the first such case on record.
-* Stanisław and Władysław, his real life brother, travel to USA, where both would have some successes in wrestling.
+* Stanisław and Władysław, his real life brother, travel to USA, where both will achieve some successes in wrestling.
 * Events are held in Szczecin, Wrocław, Bytom, Toruń and Poznań.

 #### Inter-war period

 * Only two known events held, in Wrocław and Warsaw.
-Stanisław Zbyszko returns to Poland.
+Stanisław Zbyszko returns to Poland, writes his biography.
-* First wrestler to fight under a ring name: Cyklop.
+* First known wrestler to fight under a ring name instead of his real name: Cyklop.

 #### Post-WW2

-* Poland is somewhat successful in combat sports, winning many olympic medals in boxing, judo and classical wrestling, however no pro wrestling events were known to be held in this period.
+* Poland is somewhat successful in combat sports, winning olympic medals in boxing, judo and classical wrestling, however no pro wrestling events are known to be held in this period.

 #### 1974